Our Curriculum

 Problem Solving (Algorithms), Communication and the Internet, Programming, Computers, Data, The Bigger PictureHow will I be assessed?

-- A 2 hour written exam paper, with a weighting of 50%, on the application of computational thinking.
-This tests a candidate’s ability to understand and write algorithms, as well as testing their ability to develop program code
+- A 2 hour practical exam paper, with a weighting of 50%, on the application of computational thinking.
+This tests a candidate’s ability to understand and write algorithms, as well as testing their ability to develop program code.

 How can I progress from this?